xuboshen/awesome-long-video-understanding/README.md

 *   **[VideoPASTA: 7K Preference Pairs That Matter for Video-LLM Alignment](http://arxiv.org/abs/2504.14096v3)** (2025.04)
     *   Focus: Introduces a new method to improve Video-LLMs' spatial, temporal, and cross-frame understanding.

----

-## 🤝 Contributing

-Contributions are welcome!
-Please feel free to verify the references from the original TimeViper paper or add new SOTA works.

-## 📝 License

-Distributed under the MIT License.
-See `LICENSE` for more information.